alpaka-group/llama/docs/index.rst

 .. image:: images/logo.svg

-Low Level Abstraction of Memory Access
+Low-Level Abstraction of Memory Access
 ======================================

 LLAMA is a C++17 template header-only library for the abstraction of memory